ranvli/php-tesseract-gtp4/README.md

 Freelancer's arbitration refunded **100% of the milestone** without evaluating the evidence.
 They sided with the client based solely on their rejection, **ignoring the video, working code, and functionality.**

-📎 You can view the arbitration summary and context here: [Insert link or issue]
+📎 You can view the arbitration summary and context here: link-removed

 ## 📌 Important